LeDDGroup/scroll-utility/README.md

 windowScrollManager.scroll.toPercent(percent, options) // number is a percent(from 0 to 100)

 // example:
-windowScrollManager.scroll.toPercent(0) // scroll to the begining of the page windowScrollManager.scroll.toPercent(50) // to the middle windowScrollManager.scroll.toPercent(100) // the end
+windowScrollManager.scroll.toPercent(0) // scroll to the beginning of the page windowScrollManager.scroll.toPercent(50) // to the middle windowScrollManager.scroll.toPercent(100) // the end
 ```